 Creating a podcast or similar audio project can be done fairly simply using common tools.
 You can also get complicated and add layers of audio and use fancy mics and recording gear.
 The good news is that podcasts work for both styles.
 Many popular podcasts follow a simple interview format and use decent but not impressive recording equipment.
 Other popular podcasts have productions similar to television or feature films.
-This page is intended to help you with your project, no matter what your plans are, by giving you some basic pointers.
+This guide is intended to help you with your project, no matter what your plans are, by giving you some basic pointers.

 If you plan your podcast out, you will be able to avoid a lot of editing woes.
 The more you plan, the more time you will save in editing.
 It is a lot easier to spend more time planning, rehearsing, and re-recording parts than it is to clean up bad audio or edit out mistakes later.